croquet/croquet-video-demo/README.md

 Method `applyPlayState` attempts to impose the desired (shared) playback state on the local video element.
 It takes into account that browsers impose restrictions on playback of videos before a user has first clicked on the page: typically, a video will refuse to play (raising an error) unless it is muted.
 Therefore if an error occurs, we set `muted` to `true` and try again.
 If that still causes an error (Chrome seems ok, but maybe some other browser is more conservative) we switch to "stepping" mode, handled in `stepWhileBlocked`, periodically showing still frames as video time moves on.
 In that mode, a user click is then enough to make the video play properly (and unmuted).

 When a tab joins (or rejoins) a session, it is fed - in sequence - all events that have taken place in the session while the tab was away.
-The `SyncedVideoView` subscribes to the system-level `synced` event (https://croquet.studio/sdk/docs/global.html#event:synced), in order to be informed when the join is complete, meaning that this tab is now in sync.
+The `SyncedVideoView` subscribes to the system-level [`synced` event](https://croquet.studio/sdk/docs/global.html#event:synced), in order to be informed when the join is complete, meaning that this tab is now in sync.
 Only then does the view act on the playback state communicated in the most recent `playStateChanged` event.

 Note that if a tab goes dormant due to being hidden, its `SyncedVideoView` will be discarded.
 A completely new one is built if and when the tab is re-awakened.